-This term the class will be doing PE on a Wednesday afternoon.
+We will now be having PE on a Monday afternoon as well as Wednesday.
 Please send your child in in their school uniform but with a name - labelled PE kit in a bag.

 We are starting to use a new spelling system.
 The children will soon receive a log on and password for Spelling Shed.
 This will allow them to practise the spelling rules we have been learning at school through a range of games and challenges.
 There will no longer be a weekly spelling test.

 We will continue to rote learn out times tables as the children started last year.
 We will work together as a class learning a couple of facts a week.
 We will do a timed test three times a week.